heitor-lima/website/content/selfnote/wrapup-microeconomics-i/index.md

 - MWG stands for Mas-Collel et al (1995);
 - and TR stands for Tirole (1988).

-If you find anything wrong or inconsistent, please let me know.
+**This document is a work in progress!** If you find anything wrong or inconsistent, please let me know.